berensp/berensp.github.io/_posts/2024-07-29-delighters.md

 #2 Follow it with why I should care and context:

-> Creditors love to see this kind of patter, because it shows that you can make your monthly payments.
+> Creditors love to see this kind of pattern, because it shows that you can make your monthly payments.

 #3 End with a call to action: